-However – There could be estate taxes on a state level or inheritance taxes.
-Check with your local tax adviser if you reside in a state that charges these taxes.
+However, there could be estate taxes on a state level or inheritance taxes.
+Check with your local tax advisor if you reside in a state that charges these taxes.

 Asked another way, is life insurance included as an asset of the estate?